Tummy time is a brilliant way of helping your baby to gain strength to build all those important muscles they need for sitting, crawling and rolling.

 What is tummy time?

-'Tummy time' did not exist before 1994.
-Babies born in the UK before the 1970s were generally placed on their sides to sleep and then, because of a growing, mistaken, belief that babies might choke on their own vomit if they rolled onto their backs, from the mid 1960s until 1992, mums were advised to put babies to sleep on their tummies.
+The term 'tummy time' did not exist before 1994.
+Babies born in the UK before the 1970s were generally placed on their sides to sleep and then, because of a growing, mistaken, belief that babies might choke on their own vomit if they rolled onto their backs, from the mid-1960s until 1992, mums were advised to put babies to sleep on their tummies.

 Scientists working in the study of babies and how they regulate their breathing noticed that tummy-sleeping was associated with a huge increase in SIDS and suspected that front-sleeping interfered with the natural mechanisms which keep babies safe whilst asleep.

 So mums were immediately advised to start putting their little ones on their backs to sleep and the rates of SIDS dropped from around 1 in 250 to around 1 in 3000 babies.
 One unforeseen consequence of this new, life-saving, policy was that babies began pushing up and crawling later.
 And so tummy time was invented to encourage mums to give their babies time on their fronts in order to develop motor skills and strengthen their muscles.

 When should I start introducing tummy time to my baby?

 Evidence-based advice on when and for how long to start putting babies down for specific tummy time is sparse and so even the NHS advice is pretty vague.
 It is suggested that tummy time should begin from birth – babies should be put on their tummies on their parent’s chest.
 In other words...cuddle your newborn baby!
 This seems obvious but many babies spend hours on their backs – in their bouncy chair, car seat, cot and pushchair and so rarely spend time on their tummies in the natural, in-arms way.